 In summary, either Dataflow or Dataproc are very powerful technologies that can be used for processing massive data sets.
 Depending on the use case one can be more advantageous than the other.
 But in my opinion it would be good to have both options in Cloud Data Fusion.

-Stay tuned for the second part of this blog post, which will be published on this blog soon!
-In part 2 I'll explain how we created and scheduled the data pipeline with Google Cloud Data Fusion, plus how we wrangled the data.
-I'll also share the pros and cons of using Cloud Data Fusion.
+This was part 1.
+In part 2 I, explain how we created and scheduled the data pipeline with Google Cloud Data Fusion, plus how we wrangled the data.
+I also share the pros and cons of using Cloud Data Fusion.
+Read it here!